-- Delivery of more than \$300M in drainage and flood mitigation assets - Installation of over \$60M in alternative water supply assets - Construction of more than 70 wetlands and biofilters - Preventing about 2,000 tonnes per year of sediment from entering the marine environment - Delivering over 2,300 million litres of recycled water to customers in 2020/21 - Investment in \$5.6M in watercourse restoration since 2013 - Harvesting and storing 3.0 GL of stormwater each year: - > ~ 50% to irrigate public open space - > ~ 50% sold to external customers (e.g. schools, golf courses, industry)
+- Delivery of more than \$300M in drainage and flood mitigation assets - Installation of over \$60M in alternative water supply assets - · Construction of more than 70 wetlands and biofilters - Preventing about 2,000 tonnes per year of polluted sediment from entering the marine environment - Delivering over 2,300 million litres of recycled water to customers in 2020/21 - · Investment in \$5.6M in water course restoration since 2013 - Investing \$700,000 per year for the last 8 years on water course restoration - · Harvesting and storing 3.0 GL of stormwater each year: - > ~ 50% to irrigate public open space - $> \sim 50\%$ sold to external customers (e.g. schools, golf courses, industry)

-- 1 Delivering the Watercourse Management Works and the Drainage and Waterways Programs - 2 Investigating and implementing water optimisation and efficiency measures - 3 Identifying additional customer demand for alternative water and developing new sites and opportunities to capture and store more stormwater to meet the demand - 4 Collaborating with State Government, Water Sensitive SA and NGOs to deliver community engagement and education programs - 5 Monitoring water quality within city catchments - 6 Continue to collaborate with State Government and SA Water on development of the Resilient Water Futures Strategy.
+- 1 Delivering the Watercourse Management Works and the Drainage and Waterways Program Programs - 2 Investigating and implementing water optimisation and efficiency measures - 3 Identifying additional customer demand for alternative water and developing new sites and opportunities to capture and store more stormwater to meet the demand - 4 Collaborating with State Government, Water Sensitive SA and NGOs to deliver community engagement and education programs - 5 Monitoring water quality within city catchments.

-- 1 Evaluating opportunities for 'greening' the city, particularly in locations where it will mitigate urban heat and increase urban biodiversity - 2 Increasing onsite capture, reducing runoff and improving stormwater quality to protect waterways and the marine environment.
+- 1 Evaluating opportunities for 'greening' the city, particularly in locations where it will mitigate urban heat and increase urban biodiversity - 2 Increasing onsite capture, reduce runoff and improving stormwater quality to protect waterways and the marine environment